Frequently asked questions about the Chinese Flagship

 To learn more about these programs and/or declare a major or minor please contact the EALC academic advisor or look at the EALC website.
 Keep in mind that you do not have to claim the Chinese Flagship as a major, and students with any academic major may apply.

 Yes.
-An EALC major will certify your accomplishments in the study of Chinese language and culture.
+An EALC major will certify your accomplishments in the study of the Chinese language and culture.
 Your second major helps you develop a breadth of knowledge and particular interests related to your long-term professional future.

 Yes.
 The minimum GPA standard for acceptance in the program is 3.00 overall for transfer students and current Indiana University Bloomington students.